ChipWizards/ChipWizards.github.io/index.md

 ### Debugging

-Users wanting to flash custom firmware will need a debugger to do so. nRF prefers the JLink line of debuggers, these are going to be the most tightly integrated debuggers for this set up.
+Users wanting to flash custom firmware will need a debugger to do so.
+The nRF SDK is built around the JLink line of debuggers from Segger, these are going to be the most tightly integrated debuggers for this set up.
-The Segger JLink Edu Mini will be the most effective.
+The Segger JLink Edu Mini will be the most cost effective, costing $60 instead of several hundred.

 The best places to buy these would be here:
 - [Mouser](https://www.mouser.com/ProductDetail/Segger-Microcontroller/8.08.91?qs=gt1LBUVyoHmQKgW9PvZ%2FwQ%3D%3D) (Fastest)